po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 TO_REMOVE=`git clean -f -d -n`;
 ```

 Here, we create a variable called `TO_REMOVE` and set it to a value of the `git clean` command.
 This command allows us to remove any untracked files from a project.
-We use the `-f` flag to force-delete them from the computer, the `-d` flag to recursively check every directory in the repo, and finally the `-n` flag to make the command's execution a "dry run."
+We use the `-f` flag to force-delete them from the computer, the `-d` flag to recursively check every directory in the repo, and the `-n` flag to make the command's execution a "dry run."

-The dry run means that it'll go through all the steps it normally goes through, but it'll just report back what will be removed without actually removing them.
-This is good because it'll give us a chance to check what will be removed before we remove them so we can confirm whether or not we want to proceed.
+The dry run means that it'll go through all the steps it typically goes through and report back what will be removed, without actually removing it.
+This gives us a chance to confirm whether or not we want to proceed.

-Before adding that user input for confirmation, let's run a check to see if there's anything even there for us to clean, by adding the following code:
+Before adding that user input for confirmation, let's check to see if there's anything even there for us to clean, by adding the following code:

 ```sh
 # if the command's execution doesn't return `null`